PrEP and sexually transmitted infections

 Of the common STIs, it is only syphilis and gonorrhoea (aside from HIV) that have become especially concentrated in gay men.
 In 2001, NAM aidsmap was already raising concern that hundreds of cases in syphilis in gay men had been reported in the previous two years, compared with a handful in the mid-90s.

-This means that even in terms of STI clinic attendees, gay and bisexual men are now 17 times more likely to be diagnosed with syphilis than heterosexual men and nearly six times more likely to be diagnosed with gonorrhoea.
+Even in terms of STI clinic attendees, gay and bisexual men are now 17 times more likely to be diagnosed with syphilis than heterosexual men and nearly six times more likely to be diagnosed with gonorrhoea.

 In the US the estimated annual incidence of gonorrhoea in gay men was 5% in 2017 – roughly 25 times the general-population incidence, though this varies geographically.
 On the west coast and in New York there is much more concentration among gay men than in the south.
 In terms of absolute numbers diagnosed, there were actually slightly fewer cases of gonorrhoea in men than women until 2012, when male cases first outstripped female.
-In gay men, a slight upward trend in gonorrhoea cases accelerated from 2013 onwards and still maintains an upwards trend.
+In gay men, a slight upward trend in gonorrhoea cases accelerated from 2013 onwards and still continues.

 A note on gonorrhoea resistance